Total Eclipse Indiana 2024

 - How rare are total solar eclipses? – Your chances of seeing a total solar eclipse at any given location on the Earth is roughly once every 375 years.
 It’s not that total solar eclipses are rare in how often they occur — they occur every year or two somewhere on the Earth’s surface — it’s that width of the totality is relatively small at around 100 miles.
 So they are literally a once in a lifetime event.

-- February to April 2024 – We will be hosting eclipse-related activities on the Butler University campus before and on the day of the total eclipse.
+- Public Weekend Tours – Late January through April 8, 2024 – We will be hosting eclipse-related activities on the Butler University campus before and on the day of the total eclipse.
 Once Again our feature fulldome planetarium show will be Eclipse: The Sun Revealed focusing on the total solar eclipse coming to Indiana in April 2024.
+Afterward, we’ll guide you through the details of the eclipse as it will be seen from here in Indiana.

 - The Big day!
-April 8th, 2024 – We are planning activities on the day of the eclipse.
+April 8th, 2024 – Join us for our Eclipse Viewing Experience on the day of the eclipse.
 We will have both a live web feed of the solar eclipse and we will have a number of solar telescopes available for public viewing on the green spaces surrounding Holcomb Observatory for viewing the eclipse.
 Note that eclipse glasses are also fine also!
 But our telescopes will have solar filters and allow visitors to see the partial portion of the solar eclipse in much more detail.
 So not only can you watch the Moon slowly cover the Sun, you’ll also be able to see the many sunspots on the solar surface.
 Keep in mind this is all weather dependent of course!

 A telescope will not needed to view this eclipse; just proper safety eye wear during partial phases such eclipse glasses, or indirect viewing methods such as the pinhole method or mirror projection method.